coder-amey/FPGA-Implementations/README.md

 ## Description of the common modules

-## General configuration
+### General configuration
-* The 'Board' directory houses the VHDL/Verliog codes as well as the design constraints (for Digilent Basys3 board) to implement a UART terminal on the FPGA board.
+* The 'Board' directory houses the VHDL/Verliog codes as well as the design constraints (for Digilent Basys3 board) of the implementation for the FPGA board.
 To reuse the code, please be sure to use an appropriate constraints file suitable for your device.
-* The 'Computer' directory houses the C/C++ codes to to implement a UART terminal on the computer.
+* The 'Computer' directory houses the C/C++ codes to implement a UART terminal on the computer and communicate with the FPGA-based implementation module.
 Shell scripts have also been provided to scan for ports as well as to build, link and run the codes using gcc and g++ compilers.

 ### UART
 * This design implements an 8-bit UART with one start bit (active low), one stop bit (active high) and no parity bits.
 10 bits per packet.
-* Baud rate is flexible and needs to be declared in the files: <file names>.
-* Code for the implementation of a UART terminal each, on the computer as well as the FPGA, have been provided here.
+* Code for the implementation of a UART terminal on the computer as well as the FPGA have been provided.
-* Versions of the code in various stages of development will be stored in different directories.
+* Baud rate is flexible and needs to be declared in the files: Board/UART.vhd (line 15) and Computer/Transceiver.cpp (line 17).

+### FSM-based design
+* Each module has been designed as a Finite State Machine which is driven by the internal state signals, inputs and the clock.
+* The design includes multiple nested state signals which drive specific functionality and help in debugging.
+* Each module has a default state to begin with.
+The RESET signal brings all the internal state signals to this default state.

+## Attributions and Licensing:
+This project relies heavily on the codes from the authors Sebastien Bourdeauducq and Teunis van Beelen, which are available in the public domain under the GNU GPL version 3.

+Therefore, this repository also falls under the licensing terms of GNU GPL version 3 (see LICENSE).

+The implementations relying on Block-RAMs (BRAMs) depend on the True Dual-Port BRAM IP-Core provided by Xilinx (VLNV: xilinx.com:ip:blk_mem_gen:8.4).